Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Numerical experiments

-Out of curiosity, we tested applying a median filter, a common method to remove speckle noise, and checked how many adversarial attacks can be mitigated.
-We used Inception-V3 on the attacked-then-filtered imaged to check whether true labels are obtained, {\em i.e.}, whether or not the attack has been mitigated.
+Out of curiosity, we tested mitigating our sparse attacks by applying a median filter, a common method to remove speckle noise.
+We used Inception-V3 on the attacked-then-filtered imaged to check whether true labels are obtained, {\em i.e.} whether or not the attack has been mitigated.
 We also applied the same filter to the original (un-attacked) images to check if they reduced label accuracy.
 Let $\mathcal{A}$ denote the set of adversarial images that are successfully attacked by ZORO, $\mathcal{I}_1$ denote the set of image IDs that are not recovered, and $\mathcal{I}_2$ denote the set of image IDs that are mis-classified.
 The recovery success rate (RSR), $1- |\mathcal{I}_1|/|\mathcal{A}|$, is the ratio of images in $\mathcal{A}$ been identified to the true label after filtering.
 The distortion rate, $|\mathcal{I}_2|/|\mathcal{A}|$, is the ratio of images been assigned an incorrect label.
 Note that there are some overlapping IDs in $\mathcal{I}_1$ and $\mathcal{I}_2$.
 The total accuracy reduction, $|\mathcal{I}_1 \cup \mathcal{I}_2|/|\mathcal{A}|$, summarizes these two experiments.
 The test results are presented in Table~\ref{median-filter}.
 While mitigating many attacks, the median filter also distorted the original images, causing lower classification accuracies.